scacela/oci-lakehouse-pipeline/README.md

 </pre>
 </details>

-### Prerequisites
+### Deployment via Resource Manager
+<b>Prerequisites</b>
 - Fully-privileged access to an OCI Tenancy (account).
-- (CLI Terraform deployment only) Terraform set up on your local machine.
-You can access the steps [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm).
 - Sufficient availability of resources in your OCI Tenancy.
 You can check resource availability [here](https://cloud.oracle.com/limits?region=home).

-### Deployment via Resource Manager
-For general Resource Manager deployment steps, you can refer to [this documentation](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/deploybutton.htm#ariaid-title4).
+<b>Note:</b> For general Resource Manager deployment steps, you can refer to [this documentation](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/deploybutton.htm#ariaid-title4).
 For steps that are specific to this stack, proceed to Step 1.

 1. Click the button, opening the link into a new browser tab: